andywarren/aw_simple_sorter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-AW Simple Sorter will allow you to display a set of posts in a responsive portfolio type layout and sort them by category similar to the way jQuery Quicksand works.
+AW Simple Sorter allows you to display a set of posts in a responsive portfolio type layout and sort them by category similar to jQuery Quicksand.

 == Description ==